tuura/scenco/README.md

 # DESCRIPTION #
 SCENCO is a tool for supporting encoding and synthesis of Conditional Partial Order Graphs models.
-Most updated version: ScEnco v1.4.1
+Most updated version: ScEnco v1.4.2

 # CHANGELOG #
+Changelog Scenco v1.4.2 - 04/11/2015
+-Output formatted (Total run-time program computed and displayed in verbose) -Structure for starting graphs allocation allocated and freed at run time.

 Changelog Scenco v1.4.1 - 03/11/2015
 -Minor changes at the verbose output